Rating (Property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018

 Overview

 This bill amends the council tax rules in England for long-term empty properties.
-It significantly increases the council tax premium that local authorities can charge on empty homes, with the percentage increase varying depending on how long the property has been empty.
+It increases the maximum council tax that local authorities can charge on these properties, with the increase depending on how long the property has been empty.

 Description

 The bill modifies Section 11B of the Local Government Finance Act 1992.
-This section allows local councils to increase council tax on properties that have been empty for an extended period.
-The key change is a substantial increase in the maximum percentage increase permitted.
+This section already allows councils to increase council tax on properties that have been empty for a long time.
+This amendment significantly raises the maximum permitted increase.

 Government Spending

-The bill is not expected to directly increase or decrease government spending.
-Instead, it aims to increase revenue for local councils through increased council tax collection from owners of long-term empty properties.
-The exact financial impact will depend on the number of long-term empty properties in each local authority area and the length of time they remain vacant.
+The bill is not expected to directly impact government spending.
+Instead, it allows local authorities to collect increased council tax revenue from owners of long-term empty properties.
+The exact amount of increased revenue will depend on the number of long-term empty properties in each local authority area.

 Groups Affected

-- Local Councils: Will receive increased council tax revenue, potentially funding local services.
+- Local authorities in England: They will receive increased council tax revenue, potentially enabling them to fund local services.

 Powered by nyModel